Light-Duty Composite Matting for Temporary Shared User Path

 How the Man-Portable Mats were Utilised

 The new shared-user temporary path was installed in 3 days.
 Ready for use soon after, both cyclists and pedestrians had a safe, non-obstructed route for their commutes.
-After being in place for over 2 months, the mats were uninstalled and remediation of the underlying ground began.
+After being in place for over 2 months, the mats were uninstalled and ready for next stage in construction.